-The Main contractor and all appointed contractors must appoint competent workers who will comply with the OHS Act for the duration of the contract.
+The main contractor must appoint competent workers who will comply with the OHS Act for the duration of the contract.
 Before requiring appointees to accept an appointment, the employer must ensure that they have received appropriate training and/or information about their responsibilities.
 The relevant statutory appointments must be made in compliance with the OHS Act's criteria, which include appointing a qualified individual to the appropriate roles.
+The following should be included in the statutory appointments, but not limited to: